luca-naudszus/two-brain-states/README.md

-This repository contains the data and analysis code for [redacted for peer review].
+This repository contains the data and analysis code for the preprint "Two-brain states during collaborative drawing interactions identified using fNIRS dynamic functional connectivity" [Authors redacted for peer-review].
-The analyses reproduce all results reported in the paper.
+The analyses reproduce all results reported in the manuscript.

 ### Overview
 Data is provided for main and supplementary analyses.